 In recent years, the price of our common stock has fluctuated greatly and has declined sharply since April 30, 2002.
 Fluctuations in the trading price of our common stock will affect the trading price of the notes.
 These price fluctuations have been rapid and severe and have left investors little time to react.
-The price of our common stock may continue to fluctuate greatly in the future due to a variety of factors many of which are beyond our control, including:
+The price of our common stock may continue to fluctuate greatly in the future due to a variety of factors, including:

-• quarter to quarter variations in our operating results;

-- shortfalls in our sales or earnings from levels expected by securities analysts; - announcements of technological innovations or new products by us or other companies; - slowdowns or downturns in the semiconductor industry; - changes in our relationships with our customers; - general stock market trends; and - any adverse geopolitical events.
+- quarter to quarter variations in our operating results; - shortfalls in our sales or earnings from levels expected by securities analysts; - · announcements of technological innovations or new products by us or other companies; and - · slowdowns or downturns in the semiconductor industry.